LD-2162

 Maine LD 2162 — An Act to Regulate and Prevent Children's Access to Artificial Intelligence Chatbots with Human-like Features and Social Artificial Intelligence Companions

 Prohibits deployers of AI chatbots and social AI companions from making chatbots with 'human-like features' or social AI companions accessible to minors in Maine.
-Deployers must implement reasonable age verification systems and may offer alternative chatbot versions without human-like features to minors.
-A narrow exemption permits therapy chatbots for minors when prescribed and monitored by a licensed mental health professional, subject to six conditions including clinical trial data and clear AI disclaimers.
-Separately, all deployers must maintain emergency detection and response systems for all users and comply with data minimization requirements.
-Enforcement is through both AG civil actions (up to $7,500 per intentional violation) and a private right of action for minors or their guardians ($100–$750 per user per incident or actual damages).
+Human-like features include behavior conveying sentience or emotions, attempts to build emotional relationships, and impersonation of real individuals.
+Deployers must implement reasonable age verification to enforce these restrictions.
+A narrow exemption allows therapy chatbots to be made available to minors under strict conditions including licensed professional oversight and peer-reviewed clinical trial data.
+The bill also imposes all-user protections requiring deployers to detect and respond to emergency situations (user intent to self-harm or harm others) and to minimize user data collection.
+Enforcement is by the Attorney General (up to $7,500 per intentional violation) and through a private right of action for minors ($100–$750 per user per incident or actual damages).

 Summary

 Prohibits deployers of AI chatbots and social AI companions from making chatbots with 'human-like features' or social AI companions accessible to minors in Maine.
-Deployers must implement reasonable age verification systems and may offer alternative chatbot versions without human-like features to minors.
-A narrow exemption permits therapy chatbots for minors when prescribed and monitored by a licensed mental health professional, subject to six conditions including clinical trial data and clear AI disclaimers.
-Separately, all deployers must maintain emergency detection and response systems for all users and comply with data minimization requirements.
-Enforcement is through both AG civil actions (up to $7,500 per intentional violation) and a private right of action for minors or their guardians ($100–$750 per user per incident or actual damages).
+Human-like features include behavior conveying sentience or emotions, attempts to build emotional relationships, and impersonation of real individuals.
+Deployers must implement reasonable age verification to enforce these restrictions.
+A narrow exemption allows therapy chatbots to be made available to minors under strict conditions including licensed professional oversight and peer-reviewed clinical trial data.
+The bill also imposes all-user protections requiring deployers to detect and respond to emergency situations (user intent to self-harm or harm others) and to minimize user data collection.
+Enforcement is by the Attorney General (up to $7,500 per intentional violation) and through a private right of action for minors ($100–$750 per user per incident or actual damages).

 Enforcement & Penalties